laninog/bonitabpm-lab/README.md

 Inside, you will find three folders:

-- company-app: Internal web app to execute process' tasks.
+- **company-app** Internal web app to execute process' tasks.

-- suport-system: Tiny app which simulates an external system.
+- **suport-system** Tiny app which simulates an external system.

-- process: Bonita BPM files and Postman' requests in order to test whole process.
+- **process** Bonita BPM files and Postman' requests in order to test whole process.

 In order to test this example you will have to install: